"Swear say u no carry": Drama as Seyi Law rains curses on troll, fans react

 "U Carry or u No Carry?"
 Seyi Law Curses Troll Who Accused Him Of Being With A Prostitute

-- Nigerian comedian, Seyi Law, has placed curses on a Twitter troll who accused him of being spotted with a prostitute.
+- Nigerian comedian Seyi Law got into an argument with a Twitter troll who accused him of chilling with a call girl

-- According to the troll, he sighted the comedian unaware while he was leaving a night club in Abuja with some of his friends.
+- According to the troll, he saw the comedian unaware while leaving a nightclub in Abuja with some friends

-- This claim has in turn sprouted into back and forth on Twitter between the troll and the popular comedian.
+- This claim has, in turn, sprouted into a Twitter exchange between the troll and the popular comedian

-Lawrence Oluwaseyitan Aletile Wanda, a Nigerian comedian, widely known as Seyi Law has made headlines after he got into a heated argument with a troll.
+Lawrence Oluwaseyitan Aletile Wanda, a Nigerian comedian known as Seyi Law, made headlines after he got into a heated argument with a troll.

 In a tweet that has now gone viral, the said troll, who has been identified as "Harry" said that he saw the prominent comedian leaving the night club with his friends in Abuja.

-Seyi, who was recently described as an incomplete version of Baba Suwe was not having any of it and in turn took to Twitter to rain massive curses on the troll.
+Seyi, recently described as an incomplete version of Baba Suwe, did not have any of it and, in turn, rained massive curses on the troll on Twitter.

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!